ACCESS-NRI/ACCESS-Hive-Docs/docs/models/access_models/access-am.md

 {% set model = "ACCESS-AM3" %}
 ## {{ model }}

-{{ model }} is a set of coupled atmosphere-land configurations developed by ACCESS-NRI, the [Commonwealth Science and Industrial Research Organisation](https://www.csiro.au/en/research/natural-environment?start=0&count=12) (CSIRO) and the [ARC Centre of Excellence for Weather in the 21st Century](https://21centuryweather.org.au/).
+{{ model }} is a set of coupled atmosphere-land configurations developed by the ACCESS-NRI, the [Commonwealth Science and Industrial Research Organisation](https://www.csiro.au/en/research/natural-environment?start=0&count=12) (CSIRO) and the [ARC Centre of Excellence for Weather in the 21st Century](https://21centuryweather.org.au/).

 ACCESS-NRI has released [{{ model }} configurations](/models/run_a_model/run_access-am3).